 What is Sustainable Materials and Technology?

-Sustainable Materials and Technology students also regularly take trips to various commercial facilities to see first-hand how in-class instruction translates to actual applications.
-Students observe how products are made, tour zero-landfill certified companies, see developing “just-in-time” technology used to create products on demand and visit both the Wake County Landfill and a deconstruction reclamation facility to witness what happens after a product has outlived its original intent.
+Sustainable Materials and Technology students regularly take trips to commercial facilities to see first-hand how in-class instruction translates to actual applications.
+Students have the opportunity to observe how products are made, tour zero-landfill certified companies, experience developing “just-in-time” technology used to create products on demand, and visit deconstruction reclamation facilities to see what happens after a product has outlived its original intent.

 Sustainable Materials and Technology Curriculum

 - Sustainable Materials and Technology Semester by Semester Plan

 - Optional Wood Products Concentration Semester by Semester Plan

 - Popular minors include Business Administration, Computer Programming, Environmental Science, Pulp and Paper Technology and Renewable Energy Assessment.

 Wood Products focuses on the properties and processing of forest products, while giving a broad perspective of the industry and its relationship to society and the environment.

 100 percent of our graduates secure a job within six months of graduation with an average starting salary of $50,000.

 Why are Sustainable Materials and Technology graduates important?